CS-208-Full-Stack-Web-Development/cs-208-p5-starter/README.md

 ## Task 0 - Student details

-Each team member must selecte which student they will be so I can keep all the files straight when grading.
+Each team member must select which student they will be so I can keep all the files straight when grading.
 You should have already figured out who is who on your initial project meeting.
 Each student needs to fill out ONE of the TODO items below.